hargup/WIGI-website/stories/gender-by-country.md

 The changes show the change in total biographies, and change in percentage since the previous snapshot date.

-As of October 2014, only about 24% of biographies, had place of birth, so this data is incomplete.
+As of January 2016, only about 30% of biographies, had place of birth, so this data is incomplete.